FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/README.txt

 The FoodAdvisorServer is based on a MySQL database and the application is fully implemented in Java.

-the <a href="https://github.com/FoodAdvisorProject/FoodAdvisorServer/blob/master/database/DB_SETUP.sql">database design</a> contains three main tables : ARTICLES,USERS,TRANSACTIONS
+The <a href="https://github.com/FoodAdvisorProject/FoodAdvisorServer/blob/master/database/DB_SETUP.sql">database design</a> contains three main tables : ARTICLES,USERS,TRANSACTIONS

 - ARTICLES     contains data related to articles
 - USERS        contains data related to users
 - TRANSACTIONS contains all executed transactions between users involving articles

-the <a href="https://github.com/FoodAdvisorProject/FoodAdvisorServer/tree/master/src">Java Application</a> contains four main packages
+The <a href="https://github.com/FoodAdvisorProject/FoodAdvisorServer/tree/master/src">Java Application</a> contains four main packages

 - classes
 - database